lfurzewaddock/js-tdd-kit/README.md

 #### Babel

 Webpack is set to use Babel v6 configured in `.babelrc` to transpile ES6+ to ES5.
-The source files under the `src` directory use ESM (ECMAScript Module) syntax and are transpiled using plugins 'add-module-exports' and 'transform-es2015-modules-umd' to ES5 UMD (Universal Module Definition), so they can be run in Node or a web browser.
+The source files under the `src` directory use ESM (ECMAScript Module) syntax and are transpiled using plugins `add-module-exports` and `transform-es2015-modules-umd` to ES5 UMD (Universal Module Definition), so they can be run in Node or a web browser.

 #### esm (ES module loader)